League-of-Foundry-Developers/foundry-vtt-types/README.md

 npm add -D fvtt-types@github:League-of-Foundry-Developers/foundry-vtt-types#main
 ```

-Alternatively, if you're using yarn you'll need to use the command `yarn add --dev fvtt-types@github:League-of-Foundry-Developers/foundry-vtt-types#main`.
+The command for other package managers is similar, for example with yarn you'll need to use the command `yarn add --dev fvtt-types@github:League-of-Foundry-Developers/foundry-vtt-types#main`.

 This will add the current commit on `main` as a dependency.
-Both npm and yarn's lockfile will store the commit you initially installed this command and so updates to your dependency will not happen automatically or even after a fresh install.
+Every popular package manager has a lockfile which will store the commit you initially installed this command and so updates to your dependency will not happen automatically or even after a fresh install.
 To update you will need to be rerun the prior command periodically to update as improvements are added frequently.

 ## Installation

 You can install historical versions of foundry-vtt-types from the [npm registry](https://npmjs.org/).

-In order to install the latest stable version (v9), run
+In order to install the latest stable version, run

 ```sh
 npm add --save-dev fvtt-types@npm:@league-of-foundry-developers/foundry-vtt-types